ESOS Phase 4: What Businesses Need to Know

 - While net zero reporting will not yet be mandatory, you can choose to adopt the new PAS 51215 standards for voluntary energy and decarbonisation reporting.
 This could give your organisation a head start before net zero requirements arrive in Phase 5.

-- Measuring energy use across sites and processes now, so you have reliable data ready.
+- Accurate Data Collection: Start measuring energy use across sites and processes to ensure reliable data.

 - 5 December 2025 – Phase 3 Progress Report 1 deadline